taoensso/truss/README.md

   1. Is present _precisely_ where it's relevant
   2. Acts as a form of documentation
-  3. Tends to be quicker to write than a test
+  3. Tends to be quicker to write and keep up-to-date than a test
   4. Offers runtime protection

 #### How does this compare to gradual typing / [core.typed]?